mepster/wensn/README.md

 ```

 The service runs as user pi (not root), so you have to get the device
 permissions right (as above).
-Alternatively, you can change the wensn.service file so it runs as root.
+Alternatively, you can change the wensn.service file so it runs as root, but this is generally not a great security practice.

 ## LogRoll
 I also include a python class called LogRoll.
 This class opens a log file so that you can write SPL values to it.
 If the filename you provide changes, it rolls over to a new log.
 I include the date and hour, but not the minutes and seconds, in the filename; this way, when the hour changes, the log file rolls over.
 The result is a set of timestamped ("hourstamped") log files, each containing all the data for a given hour.